Section Four: Success Strategies

 - Choose something of high interest.

-- It is important to enroll in your general education courses, major prerequisites and to improve basic skills, if needed.
+- It is important to enroll in general education courses, major prerequisites and to improve basic skills, if needed.

 - Factor in disability-related issues.